Our influencing work allows us to share learnings from our members with the Government so they are understood and reflected in any new regulations.

 Within this, we also sat on Working Group 8 of the Competences for Building a Safer Future, which defined the levels of competence that a building safety manager or building safety coordinator would have to meet – this role was one identified as necessary to overseeing day-to-day safety in a building by Dame Judith Hackitt.

-We don’t sit on any other official groups, though we are contributing to conversations with the Government, the Association of Composite Door Manufacturers and the LGA, to inform the industry-led plan for remediating doors that have failed fire safety tests.
+We don’t sit on any other official groups, but we are in conversation with the Government and stakeholders on a number of other building safety issues, including on the issuing of mortgages for properties in high-rise blocks.
+We are also contributing to conversations with the Government, the Association of Composite Door Manufacturers and the Local Government Association (LGA), to inform the industry-led plan for remediating fire doors that have failed fire safety tests.